SFDO-Tooling/Metecho/docs/metecho-how-to.md

 ## Step 9 - Create a Test Org

-**Test Org** - *A temporary Salesforce org where the Tester can look over the Developer’s work on a specific Task.
+**Test Org** - *A temporary Salesforce Org where the Tester can look over the Developer’s work on a specific Task.
 Test Orgs expire after 30 days.*

 - Remember, you can review the `Next Steps for This Task` to see progress and who is responsible for the next step.
 - To begin testing, a Task Tester will need to select `Create Org` in the Test Org card.
 - Test Org creation can take a number of minutes.
 Feel free to leave the page.